BrandonWorobi/web-module-challenge-scope-and-closure/README.md

 Will always reutun only one roll each time it is invoked, The second function could be used to store each roll and return an array listing every roll of the dice.
 c.
-What is the lexical scope of `newRoll`? the lexical scope of newRoll is within the return function of the personalDice function, it operates like so;
+What is the lexical scope of `newRoll`? the lexical scope of newRoll is within the return function of the personalDice function, it operates like so:
 <!-- return function(){
       //* generate random number between 1 and 6
     const newRoll = Math.floor(Math.random() * 6);